 For questions on credit decisions, credit appeals, or endorser related questions, please contact Direct Loan Applicant Services at 1-800-557-7394.
 For question on the servicing of your loan, please contact Direct Loan Servicing at 1-800-4-FED-AID (1-800-433-3243).

-If you need to make reduced or no payments while your student is in school at least half time, please contact your loan servicer or log into your account at https://myfedloan.org/ to view different repayment options.
+If you need to make reduced or no payments while your student is in school at least half time, please contact your loan servicer at Studentaid.ed.gov to view different repayment options.

 Students interested in applying for this loan should stop by the Financial Aid Office to discuss this option and see if it is relevant to them.